 Collaboration with Kevin Yue (game designer)

 A three week challenge to make something awesome (two previous iterations took the first week; current iteration is about two weeks of work).
 No libraries besides the XNA framework.
 2D 1v1 Platformer for Xbox 360 (playable on PC).
-3 classes, each with 4 abilities, a dash, and a jump.
+3 roles, each with 4 abilities, a dash, and a jump.
 Hitting an opponent removes their shield; hitting again before the shield recovers wins you the game.

-Created to advertise MIT Techfair.
+Created to advertise MIT techx.
 Initially, particles will spell out "techfair" (configurable for any font/string pair).
 Raising one hand will make all particles follow that hand; raising two hands will split the particles into two.
 Dropping both hands will cause the particles to rearrange to the spelling.